 If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
 Chapter 7, Section 9 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling 1-800-701-9000 between 8:00 a.m.-8:00 p.m., Monday - Friday.
-(From Oct.
-1 to
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling 1-800-701-9000 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.

-Mar.
-31, representatives are available 7 days a week, 8:00 a.m.-8:00 p.m.)
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.